The Landlord Law Renters Rights Act Page

 Checklists

 These are the standard Landlord Law checklists which we are periodically updating to include reference to the changes brought by the new legislation.
+We have created new versions of checklists 4 and 5 which are linked.

 The Landlord Property Audit Kit